strategineer/personal-website/content/blog/2024-10-03/index.md

 ---
-title: "Reasons why I love Able of the High Heart and you should too."
+title: "That moment when you get isekai-ed into a fantasy world then you meet a knight and have that experience echo throughout the rest of your life"
 date: 2024-09-17
 blog/tags:
   - reading
 draft: true
 ---

-Able of the High Heart is the POV character in Gene Wolfe's fantasy isekai novel The Wizard King.
-I think he's a great character and I'd like to explain why.

-Let's start with the premise of the Wizard Knight for context and then I'll start talking about Able of the High Heart.
+Able of the High Heart is the POV character in Gene Wolfe's fantasy isekai tryptich The Wizard Knight.
+I loved the first novel of the set, the Knight, mainly because Able of the High Heart is such an interesting character.

+In the following post, I'll describe the premise of the Wizard Knight, then I'll describe a formative encounter that Able has with the knight named Sir Ravd of Redhall and finally I'll discuss how this encounter shaped Able into the knight he is now (or wants to be) and how Able being this way is entertaining to read about.

+# Premise of the Wizard Knight

 In the Wizard Knight, an American boy is Alice in Wonderland-ed into a fantasy world based on Arthurian myth, Norse and Christian theology.
 Soon after, he's physically transformed into an adult man who's jacked out of his mind but retains the young and impressionable mind of the young boy he really is on the inside.
 The story is framed as a letter written by this boy to his brother in America to explain everything that's happened to him after he was transported to this other world.

 **Spoilers below for Gene Wolfe's novel The Knight, if the premise seems interesting you should read it!**

+# Able of the High Heart's Encounter with Sir Ravd of Redhall

 Able of the High Heart, which isn't a birth name but a name given to him by the Fate-like character he meets at the start of his journey, is this American boy.
 He's an interesting protagonist and let's talk about why.